HTTP Request

 and follow the steps as shown in the images:

-At this point, I delete the existing value and paste this code:
+At this point, you delete the existing value and paste this code:

 function doPost(e) {